Homebrew/legacy-homebrew/Library/Homebrew/manpages/brew.1.md

 For the full command list, see the [COMMANDS][] section.

 With `--verbose` or `-v`, many commands print extra debugging information.
+With `--debug` or `-d`, additional debugging output and behaviors are enabled.
+Details are documented under the individual commands below.
 Note that these flags should only appear after a command.

   * `install` <formula>:
     Install <formula>.